 If you set the perspective to third-person, you may notice a peculiarity in the Nether.
 Ghasts don't aim at the player character.
 They aim at the camera.
 In other words, they aren't trying to kill your character.
 They're trying to kill you.
 Better hope your Fourth Wall is sturdy enough.

-And your pet wolves will happily accept rotten flesh as food.
+To tame a wolf, you need to give him bones.
+Obtained from skeletons.
+You feed your wolf human bones.
+Not only that, but your pet wolves will happily accept rotten flesh as food.
 Rotten human flesh from zombies.
 Actually a good use for it, since they won't get food poisoning from it.
 Unlike you.

 If the room is too dark and you fall asleep, a monster will spawn by you.
-What if its escaping from your nightmares?
+What if it's escaping from your nightmares?

 The 1.6 and 1.7 updates both end with "removed Herobrine" ...Why did he have to remove Herobrine twice?

 Endermen can teleport anywhere.
 We have yet to see the implications of this, but just imagine fighting a mob that you can't ever escape from.
 That's what we'll be doing by September of this year.
 Pleasant dreams.

 Adding to the above: Endermen move blocks.
 You know what that means, right?
 They're still trying to build.

 And they make strange... alien sounds when idle, but when staring at them the volume increases, as well as the tension, and they use nether portal sounds when teleporting.

 Furthermore, what they can move includes pumpkins.
 Pumpkins, for those not in the know, allow you to look at an Enderman without it catching wise.
 So the implications of them being able to steal them from you... are not reassuring, to say the least.